Howard Lake-Waverly-Winsted School District 2687

 • Special activities to expand student interests and experiences such as student councils, after-school activities, English learners, special programs to assist and encourage healthy students, sixth grade Deep Portage outdoor experience, fourth grade fishing expo, and many others.

 • High school offers a nationally recognized FFA program that includes consistent state and national award winners.
 HLWW FFA was named the premier chapter of Minnesota in 2007.
-A greenhouse was added in 2010, as well as a farm-to-school grant recipient.
+A greenhouse was added in 2010, as well as a farm-to-school grant recipient allowed for the planting of a one-acre garden.

 • An Alternative Learning Program (ALP) was formed for students in grades nine-12 to help them reach graduation standards and achieve credits using an online curriculum.

 • Boys’ and girls’ sports teams that encourage participation and achieve success.
-Middle school sports that focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, and softball.
-There is an opportunity for all kids to participate.
+Middle school sports that focus on fundamentals and skill-building; high school athletics include baseball, basketball, wrestling, golf, track and field, volleyball, gymnastics, football, cross country, fall cheerleading, and softball.
+There is an opportunity for all students to participate.

-• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; Student Council; National Honor Society Chapter; Drama; Yearbook Committee; Letter Club, etc. Outstanding Drama Department; annual musical production; frequent state honor-winners in one-act competition, including highest honors.
+• High school extracurricular activities that meet a wide range of interests, including Knowledge Bowl; student council; National Honor Society; drama; Yearbook Committee, Speech Team, trapshooting; Letter Club, etc. Outstanding drama department; annual musical production; frequent state honor-winners in one-act competition, including highest honors.

-• Generous, supportive community that has awarded over $31,000 (2011-12) in local scholarships to graduating HLWW seniors each year.
+• Generous, supportive community that has awarded more than $40,000 (2013-14) in local scholarships to graduating HLWW seniors each year.

 We have the programs, staff, and opportunities that children need for education, development, and growth.
 The wisdom of our experienced staff and the enthusiasm of our new staff create a learning environment for student success.
 Many of our staff members are returning to earn their master’s degree.
 We’re proud of our school district and how we make the grade for the families of this community every day.
 Please contact us at (320) 543-3900 with any questions; or for more information, check our website at www.hlww.k12.mn.us.